Summer is the perfect time to get outside with the kids and try some fun activities together.

 Then, using the edge of the craft stick, slowly begin shaving pieces of soap away from the shape you drew.
 (You can try using the shavings in this Ivory soap experiment.)

 As you get close to the shape you are aiming for, you can begin taking smaller shavings off and using the point of your craft stick to add details.

-- Ivory soap works great for this craft.
+- The best soap for carving is Ivory soap.
 It is soft, easy to carve, and doesn’t crumble like some soaps do.
-(Plus, Ivory soap is so fun!)

 - There will be a lot of soap shavings when you are finished.
 Work outside over a plastic table cloth to make clean up easier.
 The shavings can still be used for hand washing if you place them inside a soap saver.

 This soap carving for kids activity is perfect to do at camp or at home.

 You’ll also enjoy these kids activities for summer: